 - Divide the pasta into serving sizes and pour the sauce on top.

-- Serve with shiso leaves (optional).
+- Top with shiso leaves and serve.

 Store the sauce separate from the pasta, in an airtight storage container.
 It will keep refrigerated for up to 1 week.